A good yet simple Employee Provident Fund Calculator or EPF Calculator can tell you many useful things like EPF Maturity value among other things.

 A good retirement portfolio should have a smart mix of both equity and debt in it.
 So debt aspect can definitely be handled via provident fund like EPF and PPF and NPS to an extent.
 But since retirement for most young savers is decades away, it is very important to have equity investments as part of your retirement savings plan.
 And that can be handled by regular SIP in good Equity Mutual Funds.

-So if you are looking to plan your retirement properly (and you really should do it because retirement is a big and a nasty problem!), then you should begin as early as possible and start investing in suitable retirement savings portfolio.
+So if you are looking to plan your retirement properly (and you really should do it because retirement is a big and nasty problem!), then you should begin as early as possible and start investing in a suitable retirement savings portfolio.